 At our home, if we are making vada or appalam, we use that batch of oil only once for deep frying.
-Once that is complete, we filter it out and use it up for tadka (much lower temperature) during regular cooking.
+And once that is complete, we filter it out and use it up for tadka (much lower temperature) during regular cooking.
 So do not keep the same batch of oil for repeatedly frying over multiple days at high heat.

 7. Use oil, not too much.

 Oils are dense in energy and fat.
 For example, one tablespoon of olive oil contains 120 calories and 14 grams fat.
 Compare that with one egg: it has three times less fat (5g) and around 75 calories.

 Use oil in limited quantities.

 Whether traditional or refined, we consume too much oil as a country.
 The Indian Council of Medical Research recommends an average of 30 gm/day/person.
 Yet, our current consumption levels are almost double that.

 Science can prevent us from buying bad quality, rancid oils.
 I hope this article helps you overcome doubts on buying oils and lets you focus on enjoying the aroma and essence of cooking with oils.

 Here are the ways I love using the flavours of oil in my kitchen.

 1. Unrefined sesame oil for lining idli plates, streaming over dosas and idli/dosa podis.

 2. Traditionally unrefined sesame oil and virgin coconut oil for tadkas.